DETAILED ACTION

 Claims 35-46 are rejected under 35 U.S.C.
 103 as being unpatentable over Boyd (20100292028) in view of Rice (20120202617), Funayama (20080113825), Su (5776011), and Willett (20090264218).

 Regarding claim 35, Boyd (Figures 1-4) teaches golf club head comprising: a golf club head body defined by a top portion, a bottom portion, a toe portion, a heel portion, and a face (See fig. 1-4), the golf club head body defining an interior cavity (Para.
 0031, 0033); the face including a toe end, a heel end, a top end, and a bottom end (See fig. 1-4), the face defining a thickness from an outer surface of the face to an inner surface of the face, wherein the thickness of the face is variable (Para.
-0060); the face including a geometric center that defines an origin of a coordinate system in which an x-axis is tangential to the face at a center face and is parallel to a ground plane when the golf club head is in a normal address position, a y-axis extending perpendicular to the x-axis and parallel to the ground plane, and a z-axis extending perpendicular to the ground plane, wherein a positive x-axis extends toward the toe end from the origin, a positive y-axis extends rearwardly from the origin, and a positive z-axis extends upwardly from the origin (See fig. 1-4); the top portion of the golf club head body coupled to the top end of the face (See fig. 1-4), the bottom portion golf club head body coupled to the bottom end of the face (See fig. 1-4), the toe portion of the golf club head body coupled to the toe end of the face (See fig. 1-4), and the heel portion of the golf club head body coupled to the heel end of the face (See fig. 1-4); the golf club head body defining a trailing edge being a rearward most edge of the golf club head body (See fig. 1-4) (Para.
+0060); the face including a geometric center that defines an origin of a coordinate system in which an x-axis is parallel to a ground plane, a y-axis extending perpendicular to the x-axis and parallel to the ground plane, and a z-axis extending perpendicular to the ground plane, wherein a positive x-axis extends toward the toe end from the origin, a positive y-axis extends rearwardly from the origin, and a positive z-axis extends upwardly from the origin (See fig. 1-4); the top portion of the golf club head body coupled to the top end of the face (See fig. 1-4), the bottom portion of the golf club head body coupled to the bottom end of the face (See fig. 1-4), the toe portion of the golf club head body coupled to the toe end of the face (See fig. 1-4), and the heel portion of the golf club head body coupled to the heel end of the face (See fig. 1-4); the golf club head body defining a trailing edge being a rearward most edge of the golf club head body (See fig. 1-4) (Para.
 0035) and the golf club head body defining a leading edge being a forwardmost edge of the golf club head body (See fig. 1-4) (Para.
 0035); wherein: the top end of the face having a top end face thickness defined as a thickness of the face from an outer surface of the face to an inner surface of the face proximate the top end; the bottom end of the face having a bottom end face thickness defined as a thickness of the face from an outer surface of the face to an inner surface of the face proximate the bottom end (See fig. 1-2) (Para.
 0031, 0033); the club head having a distance from the leading edge to the trailing edge (Para.
 0063); a loft of the golf club head is variable (Para.
 0061); the face including a geometric center face (CF) and the face having a variable face thickness (Para.
 0060), wherein the face thickness varies from the heel end to the toe end of the face (Para.
 0060), and the face thickness varies from the top end to the bottom end of the face (Para.
 0060).

 Boyd does not teach a weight pad located within the interior cavity and coupled to the bottom portion of the golf club head body and positioned proximate the face in a forward portion of the bottom portion; a distance from the leading edge to the trailing edge is at most 97 mm, a forwardmost portion of the weight pad is offset from the face no more than 12.5 mm, a loft of the golf club head is at least 14.5 degrees, in a y-z plane passing through the face, the face has a first thickness proximate a top end of the face, below the top end of the face the face has a thin face region having a second thickness, and below the thin face region the face has a third region having a third thickness; and the second thickness is less than both the first thickness and the third thickness.

 Rice (Figure 22) teaches a weight pad (Fig. 22, Part No. 192) (Para.
 0062) located within the interior cavity and coupled to the bottom portion of the golf club head body and positioned proximate the face in a forward portion of the bottom portion (Para.
-0062); a forwardmost portion of the weight pad is offset from the face (see fig. 22) (though a specific distance values is not disclosed).
+0062); a forwardmost portion of the weight pad is offset from the face (see fig. 22) (though a specific distance value is not disclosed).

 The claim recitation of “the weight pad is offset from the face no more than 12.5 mm” is directed to the distance the weight pad is offset from the face.
-Rice teaches the weight pad is offset from the face (see fig. 22) (though a specific distance values is not disclosed).
+Rice teaches the weight pad is offset from the face (see fig. 22) (though a specific distance value is not disclosed).
 Where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation (See: In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955)).
 Changing the distance of the weight pad from the face would have been obvious as a means of finding optimum or workable ranges by routine experimentation (See: In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955)).

 Funayama (Figures 9-10) teaches a distance from the leading edge to the trailing edge is at most 97 mm (Para.
 0078).